-What explains the major gender difference in Tiebout sorting?
-An important candidate is that a large share of women are tied movers.
-However, the gender difference remains also if attention is restricted to men and women who emigrated for work reasons.
-One possible explanation for higher support for redistribution also among women who emigrated for work reasons is that even though own work was the main reason to emigrate, considerations related to their partner still played a bigger role in their decision than among men who emigrated for work reasons.
-Another possible explanation is that many welfare services, like childcare, are more salient for women.
-The unavailability or higher price of such services in most of the non-Nordic countries could push women to value the Danish welfare state even more after no longer living there.
+The results among women are opposite to what Tiebout sorting predicts, but in line with economic self-interest: women who no longer pay taxes in Denmark are more positive towards increasing redistribution there, as theory predicts in the absence of Tiebout sorting in redistributive preferences if these women (or their spouses) are high-income earners.
+Another possible explanation for higher support for redistribution among women is that many welfare services, like childcare, are more salient for women and that women value the Danish welfare state even more after no longer living there.
 Furthermore, women are somewhat more likely to support increasing redistribution in Denmark if they have a sibling in Denmark who received unemployment or early retirement benefits.
 For men, having a sibling receiving welfare benefits in Denmark had no statistically significant effect on their views about redistribution.

-We also compared whole income distributions according to support for redistribution.
-When restricting the attention to migrants who worked full time or close to full time in the year before emigration, we find that the pre-migration earnings distribution of those who are against increasing redistribution almost first-order stochastically dominates that of those who are in favor of increasing redistribution among both men and women.
-This is not explained by educational composition only: when repeating the analysis with unobservable abilities proxied by residuals from Mincerian earnings regressions, the cumulative distribution function of those against increasing redistribution almost stochastically dominates that of those supporting more redistribution.
-As migrants neither gain nor lose from redistribution in their country of origin, the findings provide strong evidence that migrants' fairness concerns are strongly correlated with what would be the material interest of similar people, even in the absence of self-interest.
+We also analyzed support for redistribution over whole income distributions.
+When restricting the attention to migrants who worked full time or close to full time in the year before emigration, we find that the the pre-migration earnings distribution of those who are against increasing redistribution almost first-order stochastically dominates that of those who are in favor of increasing redistribution among both men and women.
+This is not explained by educational composition only: when repeating the analysis with unobservable abilities proxied by residuals from Mincerian earnings regressions, the cumulative distribution function of those against increasing redistribution stochastically dominates that of those supporting more redistribution.

-Given that emigrants from Denmark are strongly self-selected from the upper part of the earnings distribution (see Borjas et al., 2019) and that our results suggest that the majority of emigrating men view redistribution in Denmark too high also from fairness perspective, an important question arises: how is it possible that Denmark has maintained its generous redistribution even with free mobility of labor in the European Union?
-Part of the explanation is that although those men who actually migrated view redistribution in Denmark as too generous, the attitudes among potential migrants may well be less negative.
-Emigration of those who view redistribution least positively increases its costs, but only moderately.
-Another mechanism is suggested by Abramitzky (2008).
-He found that the Israeli Kibbutzim, communities that historically fully equalized incomes, were more likely to maintain high level of income equality if they had high wealth.
+Given that the possibility of migration restricts the scope of governments to redistribute and that the emigrants are so strongly self-selected from upper parts of earnings distribution, an important question arises: how is it possible that Denmark has maintained such a generous redistribution even with free mobility of labor in the European Union?
+Previously, Abramitz-ky (2008) found that the Israeli Kibbutzim, communities that historically fully equalized incomes, were more likely to maintain high level of income equality if they had high wealth.
 Wealth served as a lock-in device that increases value of staying.
 Similar mechanisms can help to explain why high-skilled emigration from Denmark has remained at a manageable level.
-Denmark is among the richest countries in the world in terms of gross domestic product per capita, and ranks very highly in terms of safety, lack of corruption and various other quality of life measures.
+Denmark is among the richest countries in the world in terms of GDP per capita, and ranks very highly in terms of safety, lack of corruption and various other quality of life measures.